20 Things You Can Do To Save The Planet

 “Easily let go of things that no longer serve your body, mind and soul by either repurposing them or offering them to someone who might need them” says Anca Stefania Iorgulescu, founder of new ethical fashion brand, DAS MATIA.

 Tara Button, founder of BuyMeOnce, also talks to us about embracing minimalism and decluttering when you're shopping.

 15. Embrace The plants To Save The Planet

 You may well be tired of hearing it, but what you choose to put on your plate really can help to save the planet.

-Even if you want to support organic farming, cutting down on factory farmed meat and fish sends a message to supermarkets and reduces the demand for industrially farmed produce.
 Yes, it's controversial and complex but, overall, eating more plants and less meat is a delicious, easy and healthy way to reduce your food's carbon footprint too.

 Need some plant recipe inspiration?
 Here are our favourite vegan cookbooks.